pulumi/registry/themes/default/content/registry/packages/gcp/installation-configuration.md

 | `region`      | Optional          | The region to operate under, if not specified by a given resource.
 This can also be specified using any of the following environment variables (listed in order of precedence): `GOOGLE_REGION`, `GCLOUD_REGION`, `CLOUDSDK_COMPUTE_REGION`.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 | `zone`        | Optional          | The zone to operate under, if not specified by a given resource.
 This can also be specified using any of the following environment variables (listed in order of precedence): `GOOGLE_ZONE`, `GCLOUD_ZONE`, `CLOUDSDK_COMPUTE_ZONE`.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |

-### Use environment variables

-We recommend using `pulumi config` for the options above, but you can also set many of the options above as environment variables instead.

-* `GOOGLE_PROJECT` - The default project for new resources, if one is not specified when creating a resource
-* `GOOGLE_REGION` - The default region for new resources, if one is not specified when creating a resource
-* `GOOGLE_ZONE` - The default zone for new resources, if one is not specified when creating a resource.